Ranagita/automation-with-playwright/README.md

 # automation-with-playwright
-a simple automation with playwright with python
+One simple automation with playwright - python to a demo website www.saucedemo.com please ensure to have the needed framework to run the test by installing as mentioned in the requirements.txt